 Modules are subject to change.

-You’ll be taught through a blend of workshops, seminars and lectures, as well as guest lectures from industry professionals.
-Since we’re accredited by Skillset this will also offer other opportunities for learning, including access to masterclasses and workshops.
+Students on USW's Film degree will be taught through a blend of workshops, seminars and lectures, as well as guest lectures from industry professionals.

 As part of our Skillset accreditation, you’ll have the opportunity to access work placements during the course.
 We also actively encourage you to pursue your own work experience throughout the course.